CaringCaribou/caringcaribou/documentation/howtoinstall.md

 ## How to install

+### Work in progress: python package, setup.py

+Currently refactoring to implement proper Python packaging.

+Install the tool along with dependencies (python-can) with: `python setup.py install`.

+You still need to configure your CAN interface per the instructions below.

+Package installation tested/working on:

+- [X] Python 3.10
+- [] Python 3.6 - 3.9
+- [] Python 2.7

 ### Linux
 The setup consists of two steps.
 First we need to get the USB-to-Can device working and secondly configure Python-Can for the device.